If you can’t pay off your debts, here are a few ideas that might help you get out of debt:

-Sometimes when you can’t pay your debts, the creditor (the company owed the money) will use a collection agency to get the money from you.
+Sometimes when you can’t pay your debts, the creditor (a person or business to whom you owe money) will use a collection agency to get the money from you.
 A collection agency is a business that pursues debt payments.
 For doing this, the agencies get a fee or percentage of the money owed.

 Collection agencies can:

-- Contact the debtor’s employer to confirm their employment, business title and business address
+- Contact your employer to confirm your employment, position or title and business address

-- Contact the debtor’s family, friends or employer in an attempt to obtain their home address or phone number
+- Contact your family, friends or employer to try to get your home address, phone number or e-mail address

-- Call between 7 am and 9 pm, Monday to Saturday, at the debtor's local time
+- Call you between 7 am and 9 pm, Monday to Saturday, at your local time

-- Call on a Sunday between 1 and 5 pm at the debtor’s local time
+- Call you on a Sunday between 1 and 5 pm at your local time

 Collection agencies cannot:

-- Collect or try to collect without holding a valid debt collection agent’s license
+- Collect or try to collect debt without holding a valid debt collection agent’s license

-- Ask that money be sent in a way that would cost the debtor money (i.e., by registered mail)
+- Ask that you pay the debt in a way that would cost you money (i.e., by registered mail)

-- Continue telephone contact if the debtor has properly requested communication in writing
+- Continue phoning you after you have properly requested communication in writing

 - Give the debtor a document that is made to look like an official court document when it is not

-If you have inquiries or concerns about a debt collection agency, contact the Consumer Protection BC Inquiry Office.
+If you have inquiries or concerns about a debt collection agency, contact Consumer Protection BC .

 Get information on Paying back a loan